evkx/evkx.github.io/content/models/rimac/_index.es.md

 ---
-title: Rimac modelos de vehículos eléctricos
+title: Modelos EV de Rimac
 linktitle: "Rimac"
 description: "Rimac Automobili is a Croatian company that produces electric hypercars and provides technology solutions to global automotive manufacturers.
 The company was founded in 2009 by Mate Rimac, who converted his BMW 3 Series into an electric car and gained attention from investors and the media.
 Rimac Automobili's first model, the Concept One, was the world's fastest production electric car. "
 weight: 30